 In the lab here, they are performing scientific and industrial miracles.
 They’ve already been to an exhibition in Germany, impressing world-class prosthetics manufacturers with their ingenuity, practical skill, and sheer will power.
 They assemble prosthetics from parts of various global brands, German, Belgian, Korean, American, giving these artificial hands or legs movement, life, function, and utility.

 These guys laugh at what others would call hopelessness or difficulty, and when you’re tempted to pity them, they correct you and comfort you, saying, “Don’t worry.
 After all, here, Tytanovi!”
-(A play on words in Ukrainian.
+(A play on words in Eastern Europe.
 The phrase means both ‘titanium’ and ‘You are new!’)
 And indeed, they are new people—people to whom we will forever be indebted for our right to live, speak our native language, work, be friends, and serve.